 Aubrey obtained a degree in electronics engineering from Supelec.
 He worked as a control engineer and developer in the drone sector (Vayu, Inc. - Plank Aerosystems, USA).
 He moved back to France in 2017 to undertake a PhD in robotics at MINES ParisTech.
 His experience in the drone industry is beneficial as the embedded and real-time computing challenges encountered in synthesizers have a lot in common.

 For more than a decade, Mathieu has been creating his own digital effects and analog circuits for his music productions.
 Before joining Embodme, he worked at Squarp Instrument, a synthesizer company based in Paris.
-There, he designed a modular MIDI sequencer and sold more than 1000 units in 2017.
+There, he designed a modular MIDI sequencer, which reached 1000+ sales in 2018.
 Mathieu is in charge of low-level hardware and software development, as well as sound synthesis.